plus3it/amigen7/Docs/README_PrivateRun.md

 ~~~
       ./SetRootPW.sh <PASSWORD_STRING>; \
 ~~~
 If setting the root user's password is desired.
-This will typically be used in non-cloud environments (e.g., VMware vSphers)
+This will typically be used in non-cloud environments (e.g., VMware vSphere)
 ~~~
       ./PreRelabel.sh	 ; \
       ./Umount.sh